-To have the potential of powering a GRB, the merger of the two orbiting lumps must produce a central object surrounded by a torus.
-This will happen if at least one of the lumps is a neutron star rather than a black hole and if the mass transfer eventually becomes dynamically unstable.
+To have the potential of powering a gamma-ray burst, the merger of the two orbiting lumps must produce a central object surrounded by a torus.
+This will happen if at least one of the lumps is a neutron star rather than a black hole, and mass transfer eventually becomes dynamically unstable.
 For a corotating object less massive than the accretor and filling its Roche lobe, of radius (Paczyński 1971)